nicklas-rondot/DEPDisc/README.md

 To set a specific speed, type: spin `[PWM value between -255 and 255]`

 ### Run from SD card
-Write a text file to the SD card with the same commands as above.
+Write a text file with the name **run.txt** to the SD card with the same commands as above.
 Between the commands use a newline.
-Use the command `time [time in seconds]` to set delays.
+Use the command `delay [delay in seconds]` to set delays.
 Insert the SD card into the device and select 'Run from SD card'.
 The device will read the file and execute the commands.